 Many salespeople get hung up on face weight (the weight of the carpet per square yard) as an important selling feature, convincing customers to believe that a higher face weight equates to better carpet.

-But, there are many factors to consider in addition to the face weight, such as the twist or density.
+There are many factors to consider in addition to the face weight, such as the twist or density.
 Ask your salesperson to explain all of these carpet factors.

 5. Having it Unprofessionally Installed